anthonyxiang1/closeter/README.md

 # closeter
-Creates an outfit based on two inputs - style and shoe.
+Creates an outfit based on three inputs - style, season, and shoe.
 Uses DarkSky API to make decisions based on weather and reads clothes from a CSV file.
+Automates some decisions based on the weather - specifically temperature and precipitation probability.

 Based on my experience and inability to decide what to wear in the morning, leading to decision fatigue and wasted time in the mornings.

 # Usage